 Ineffective US Antiwar Movement

-The 2nd Indochina War lasted for nearly 2 decades.
-There was much indecision and confusion among the electorate back in the US.
-Half the population was at home watching the Ed Sullivan show and the other half was enjoying the sex, drugs and rock and roll lifestyle.
+The 2nd Indochina War lasted for nearly 20 years.
+The extensive duration was because half the population was at home watching the Ed Sullivan show and the other half was enjoying the sex, drugs and rock and roll lifestyle.
+As a result, there was much indecision and confusion among the electorate back in the US.

 Unfortunately the anti-war movement would be further distracted by the invention of the birth control pill in 1960.
 The fact is that most Americans had no idea what the purpose of the Vietnam War was and probably could not locate Vietnam on a map.